g0urav-hustler/Blog-Generation-Application/README.md

 ## Blog Generation App

-This applications help to generate blog on your desired topic
+This applications help to generate blog on your desired topic using AI.